9 Police Officer Skills You Already Possess as a Parent

 How parenting helps: The moment your child was born, you started your new full-time job as unofficial security guard.
 During every walk to the park or trip the grocery store, you’re on high alert, ensuring your little one stays out of harm’s way.
-You’re constantly scanning the streets for hooligans and bullies and you have a seemingly innate ability to sense danger from a mile away.
+You’re constantly scanning the streets for trouble and you have a seemingly innate ability to sense danger from a mile away.
 The fact that you would do whatever it takes to keep your neighborhood safe makes you the perfect police officer candidate.

 Police officers are individual components of a greater unit.
 In order to work as a team with those behind the scenes and on the front lines, clear communication and coordination are crucial.
 This skill set is never more apparent as when officers respond to calls for assistance, interview potential witnesses, gather facts and information and write reports.
-In fact, many new police officers are lacking these essential skills … don’t be one of them!

 How parenting helps: Anyone who’s ever felt the biceps of a parent with young children will consider this one a no-brainer.
-As a parent you are accustomed to popping your son or daughter on your hip, back or shoulders when little legs grow too tired to walk.
+As a parent you are accustomed to popping your son or daughter on your hip, back or shoulders when their little legs grow too tired to walk.

-You’re probably also used to schlepping your body weight in backpacks filled with snacks, diaper bags, first-aid kits and changes of clothes at every family outing.
+You’re probably also used to carrying your body weight in backpacks filled with snacks, diaper bags, first-aid kits and changes of clothes at every family outing.
 Coupled with miles of walking behind a stroller, endless crouching during hide-and-seek and hours of bench presses playing “airplane,” your body is accustomed to a basic level of physical fitness.
 All of this will serve as a great starting point for the physical aspect of police training.

 Police officers are often the first responders to emergency situations, whether it’s an at-home accident or a car-crumpling crash.
 Although they’re not always trained to be EMTs, officers are expected to provide initial aid to victims who’ve suffered physical injury.

-As a police officer, it’s up to you to determine the best course of action for any situation—no matter how dire it may seem.
+As a police officer, it’s up to you to quickly determine the best course of action for any situation—no matter how dire it may seem.
 Officers are expected to be resourceful on the job, to show initiative and to be assertive.
-It is important for police officers to keep their heads on straight and act quickly in response to often chaotic circumstances.
+It is important for police officers to keep their heads on straight and act quickly in response to chaotic circumstances.